Pastfran/pyanakit/README.md

 - Load your data using the "Load Data" button.
 - Choose your desired analysis/visualisation option (e.g. PCA).
 - Explore the generated visuals and uncover patterns in your data.

+## Sample Datasets
+To help to gett started quickly, we have included sample datasets for testing the application.
+These datasets are included in the `examples` folder.
+Navigate and select the sample data via the GUI. \
+These datasets demonstrate the various features of the tool, allowing you to explore different plots and visualize how they represent your data, making them ideal for experimentation and learning.